 - Use a mantra as you sit comfortably and with your eyes closed.
 You can chant your mantra either silently or aloud.

-- Your right hand in holding your mala.
+- Your right hand in holding your mala beads.
 Make sure to drape the mala between your index and middle fingers.
 Beginning from the guru bead, start counting each bed using your thumb while reciting your mantra.
-While traveling through around the mala, you will be able to recite your mantra 108 times until you reach again the guru bead.
+While traveling through around the mala beads, you will be able to recite your mantra 108 times until you reach again the guru bead.

 - You may want to continue your meditation even you reach the guru bead.
 But instead of passing through the guru bead, you can reverse direction and go through the process all over again.

-Most of all, wearing a Mala symbolizes a person’s willingness to change and become a better person by working on it a little each day.
+Most of all, wearing Mala Beads symbolizes a person’s willingness to change and become a better person by working on it a little each day.